iamajraj/nano-express-js/README.md

-# Syvex - HTTP Web Framework
+# Syvex

-A basic Nodejs http web framework similar to a popular one ExpressJS
+A simple HTTP server with routing capabilities.

 ✨ this is a just another side project.